wodowiesel/PiFunk/README.md

 **Early Experimental!
 (WIP)**

-### Acknowledgements

-based on PiFM/AM-Scripts

 ___

 ### Configurations

-1. Get this program via git or download it:
+1. Get this program:

+`sudo apt-get install git` via git or download it on the page as tar.gz/zip

 `git clone https://github.com/silicator/PiFunk`